On Our Faculty

 Dr. A. Quillingham

-Lecturer in Weaponized Sarcasm
+Lecturer in Weaponized Sarcasm, Department of Weaponized Sarcasm.

 Dr. Quillingham joined the faculty after a distinguished career in municipal correspondence, where his replies to local complaint forms were collected, bound, and submitted in lieu of a dissertation.
 His evening seminar, "The Said, the Meant, and the Well," is now the unofficial proving ground for anyone considering the Ph.D. in Weaponized Sarcasm.
 It remains difficult to transcribe because tone, regrettably, does most of the work.